-Prior to this offering, we expect our board of directors to adopt and our stockholders approve a new compensation policy for our nonemployee directors that will be effective as of the date of the first sale of our shares to the general public upon the closing of the underwritten public offering pursuant to the effectiveness of the registration statement of which this prospectus forms a part.
+Our board of directors has adopted, and our stockholders have approved, a new compensation policy for our non-employee directors, which became effective as of the date of the first sale of our shares to the general public upon the closing of the underwritten public offering pursuant to the effectiveness of the registration statement of which this prospectus forms a part.
 This policy was developed with input from our independent compensation consultant regarding practices and compensation levels at comparable companies.
 It is designed to attract, retain, and reward non-employee directors.